 Step #8: Recommend Controls

-Using the risk level as a basis, determine the actions that senior management and other responsible individuals must take to mitigate the risk.
+Using the risk level as a basis, determine the actions needed to mitigate the risk.
 Here are some general guidelines for each level of risk:

 - Medium — A plan for corrective measures should be developed within a reasonable period of time.